Skip to main content

 YardMap Partners: American Community Gardening Association, National Audubon Society, Roger Tory Peterson Institute, Empire State College, U.S.F.W.S.
 National Wildlife Refuges

 In this project, we extend our work beyond bird monitoring by asking people to implement and advertise sustainable practices that increase the bird friendliness of their yards and parks and reduce energy consumption.
-In this project we will investigate the impact these activities have on birds and on the behavior of people within the network (node propagation, cooperation, altruism).
+In this project we will investigate the impact these activities have on birds and on the behavior of people within the network (diffusion of behaviors, cooperation, altruism).
 Our target audience is people 35 and up, but we expect that most YardMappers will be older populations, largely retired and with free time on their hands.
 By asking YardMap participants to invent new practices in the vein of popular mechanics to increase household energy efficiency and reduce energy use, we will be crowdsourcing innnovation in service of conservation and climate change prevention, tapping the expertise of the most educated, resourceful, and talented retired cohort in history.
 The YardMap takes advantage of what we know about how communities function by allowing participants to display their sustainable practices, establish identities, and advertize their talents and gifts to the online community.
 If online audiences become actively engaged in a sustainable online community, will this lead to rapid propagation of behavioral change in the areans of residential habitat management and personal carbon footprints?

 Project Development

+Citizen Science is a team effort.
 In developing projects, citizen science program staff face the challenge of creating data collection protocols that are both rigorous and match realistic expectations for what participants are willing to contribute.
 This is a science in itself and has led to new models for developing citizen science projects, as described in The Citizen Science Project Toolkit .

 A Combination of Natural and Social Sciences Research